SEN (Special Educational Needs) Information Report - What our school can offer

 Moving on to secondary school is a huge step and we appreciate it can be quite a stressful time for pupils and parents alike.
 Our aim is to make the process as smooth and worry free as possible.
-With this in mind a transition program will be put in place for all of our pupils on the school’s SEN Register.
+With this in mind, it may be appropriate for a transition program to be put in place for some of our pupils on the school’s SEND Register.
 This may be as simple as setting aside some time to discuss hopes and worries with a trusted member of staff.
 However a more extensive program may be needed by some.
 We are happy to discuss your thoughts about secondary school with you.
 We could accompany you and your child on a supported visit to a secondary school or extra supported visits for your child may be arranged.

-For those children with Statements of SEN or Education Health and Care Plans secondary colleagues will be invited along to review meetings from Year 5 to ensure they are fully informed about your child’s needs and prepared for their transition to secondary.
+For those children with Education Health and Care Plans secondary colleagues will be invited along to review meetings from Year 5 to ensure they are fully informed about your child’s needs and prepared for their transition to secondary.

-Transition for every child on our SEN Register will look different, but rest assured we will work closely with yourselves and the secondary school to ensure it is right for them.
+Transition for every child on our SEND Register will look different, but rest assured we will work closely with yourselves and the secondary school to ensure it is right for them.

-How does St Michael’s know that they are working with effectively with children who have SEN?
+How does St Michael’s know that they are working with effectively with children who have SEND?

-Because we monitor the progress of our SEN pupils closely we are able to see what is working and what needs to be adapted.
+Because we monitor the progress of our SEND pupils closely we are able to see what is working and what needs to be adapted.
 We have an ongoing program of monitoring.

 We also try and encourage an open dialogue with parents and carers and welcome their feedback on how we are doing and very much take into account their views about what is happening in school.